Skip to main content

 Image from De Kaaskamer

 In the Negen Straatjes (9 Streets) shopping district, Kaaskamer’s shelves are stacked high with famous cheeses from the Netherlands and abroad.
 If you can't commit to a big block, order a baguette with the cheese of your choice.
-The staff will be happy to give you advice on what to go for, or to help you put together a cheese board paired with wines, beers, homemade tapenades and pestos.
+The staff will be happy to advise you on what to go for or help you put together a cheese board paired with wines, beers, homemade tapenade and pestos.

 Kaasbar